All posts

 Videos and Podcasts for Learning Chinese

 Comprehensible input is easily the most FUN way to learn a language.
 You get to watch videos, listen to podcasts, and read stories that actually interest you.
-You learn about culture, current events and every day life while improving your langauge skills.
+You learn about culture, current events and every day life while improving your language skills.
 Think about it this way: if you watch a 15 minute Chinese video, you'll probably hear roughly 1500 words (assuming slower paced learning content).
 Think about how boring it would be to do 1,500 word drills.
 Not only do you get repeated exposure to words in context, you'll start to pick up on grammar patterns, sentence structures, and even pronunciation naturally.
 It really happens faster than you think.

 One way to make this stuff STICK is to use active recall.
 After watching a video or listening to a podcast, try to summarize what you learned in Chinese.
-You can use Bookchoy to quickly look up and save words that you want to remember, or quickly get an explanation. for grammar or words in context.
+You can use Bookchoy to quickly look up and save words that you want to remember, or quickly get an explanation for grammar or words in context.
 Your review sessions are a lot more fun when you can tie them back to the interesting content where you originally encountered a word or sentence.
-Just paste the link into Bookchoy and start watching.
+Just paste the link into Bookchoy and start watching (or watch Netflix, iQiyi and YouTube with the new Chrome Extension!).

 Lazy Chinese